- Basic Horticulture

 1."Insect Mite and Vertebrate Pests and Their Management in Horticultural Crops" by P Parvatha Reddy

-“Insect Mite and Vertebrate Pests and Their Management in Horticultural Crops” Book Review: This book acts as a guide for practicing farmers of horticultural crops.
-It can also be helpful for policy makers, research and extension workers as well as students.
-The book can also be used as a reference for teaching undergraduate and postgraduate courses.
-It provides information about pests in the horticultural crops as well as deals with geographical distribution, damage, host range, biology, predisposing factors and management of insects.
-The book is illustrated with photographs helping the reader learn better.
+“Insect Mite and Vertebrate Pests and Their Management in Horticultural Crops” Book Review: This guidebook is intended for farmers who specialize in cultivating horticultural crops.
+It can also serve as a valuable resource for policymakers, researchers, extension workers, and students alike.
+In addition, it can be used as a reference material for both undergraduate and postgraduate courses.
+The book covers a wide range of topics, including information about pests found in horticultural crops, their geographical distribution, the damage they cause, their host range, biology, predisposing factors, and how to manage them.
+The book is also complemented with photographs that enhance the reader’s understanding of the content.

 3."Handbook Of Horticulture" by Chadha K L